Loading...

 urlstringYesThe URL of the MCP server.
 Must start with https://

 namestringYesA unique identifier for this MCP server.
-It will be used in mcp_tool_call blocks to identify the server and to disambiguate tools to the model.
+Must be referenced by exactly one MCPToolset in the tools array.

 authorization_tokenstringNoOAuth authorization token if required by the MCP server.
 See MCP specification.